 A safe space

 Lastly, some pet-friendly hotels and holiday apartments insist on crates being used in their rooms.
-They don’t want their room to be chewed up by a dog while you take a day out.
+They don’t want their room to be chewed up by your dog while you pop out.
 I guess that’s fair, especially if it means more places allow dogs to stay in the future.
-The vet will use a crate too, so getting used to one is always a great idea – it’s one less thing for your dog to stress about if he ever has to get treatment.
+Vets and groomers will use a crate too, so getting used to one is always a great idea – it’s one less thing for your dog to stress about if he ever has to get treatment, or a haircut.

 I am sure there are many more good reasons to get a training crate for your dog, but I think I have covered the main ones here.
 If you can think of any, feel free to add them in the comments section below, I’d love to hear them.